matthewjchin/matthewjchin/README.md

 <br>
 Current Projects: <br>
 -[Budgeting Recommender](https://github.com/matthewjchin/budgeting-recommender), still in its early development stages but open to feedback as I get a Streamlit interface going for this exciting product to eventually integrate AI to save you money!<br>
--[Robotics Project](https://github.com/matthewjchin/smait-jackie-app) - rotation and motion of a healthcare-oriented robot<br>
+-[Robotics Project](https://github.com/matthewjchin/smait-jackie-app) -  working with moving a robot<br>

 Pursuing a Master of Science degree in Computer Science from the [University of Colorado, Boulder](https://www.colorado.edu/).
-Expected completion August 2026.
+Completing in August 2026.

 Graduate of [University of San Francisco](https://www.usfca.edu/) with a Bachelor of Science degree in Mathematics and a minor in Computer Science.<br>
 Graduate of [Golden Gate University](https://www.ggu.edu/) with an Master of Science degree in Business Analytics.<br>